-Click the Add Service button.
+6. Click the Add Service button.

-- 7. In the Service Name field, type a descriptive service name. - 8.
-In the Service User list, select Any, or select Single address and enter the IP address of one computer:
+7. In the Service Name field, type a descriptive service name.

-- Any (the default) allows any computer on the Internet to use this service. - Single address restricts the service to a particular computer. - Select the service type, either TCP or UDP or TCP/UDP (both).

-If you are not sure, select TCP/UDP.

-- 10. In the Triggering Port field, enter the number of the outbound traffic port that will open the inbound ports. - 11.
+- 8. In the Service User list, select Any, or select Single address and enter the IP address of one computer: - Any (the default) allows any computer on the Internet to use this service. - Single address restricts the service to a particular computer. - 9.
+Select the service type, either TCP or UDP or TCP/UDP (both). - If you are not sure, select TCP/UDP. - 10.
+In the Triggering Port field, enter the number of the outbound traffic port that will open the inbound ports. - 11.
 Enter the inbound connection port information in the Connection Type, Starting Port, and Ending Port fields. - 12.
 Click the Apply button.

 The service is now in the Portmap table.
-You must enable port triggering before the modem router uses port triggering.
-See Specify When to Use Port Triggering on page 93.
+You must enable port triggering before the modem router uses port triggering for the service that you added.
+For information about port triggering, see Specify When to Use Port Triggering on page 90.